Updated: Jun 8

-During our trip in France during Summer 2018 (see Episode #9 of Galactic Hunter to see our video from there!), we visited the city of Lille, in the North of France.
+During our trip to France in the Summer of 2018 (see Episode #9 of Galactic Hunter), we visited the city of Lille, in the north of France.
 In Lille, we stumbled upon a flea market, full of very old books.
 We found an astronomy book by Camille Flammarion, dated from the 19th century.
 We really wanted to buy it, just for the fun of having a very old astronomy book at home, but did not have any cash on us (the book was 50 Euros).

 Since that day, we have been trying to find a similar antique book, and looked for some online every day, the price sometimes going to the thousands of dollars.
-After days and days of checking the web (only European websites) for an old astronomy book, we found this one, a book started in 1795 and published in 1799, with several entries by our favorite astronomer of all time, Charles Messier!
+After days and days of checking the web (only European websites) for an old astronomy book, we found this one, a book that collected information starting in 1795 and published in 1799, with several entries by our favorite astronomer of all time, Charles Messier!
 It was "only" $120.

 General view of the book, with the front cover

 The French Scientific Institute published their Memoires from 1795 onwards.
 We are very lucky to have been able to get our hands on the 2nd Volume.

 This 18th-century book contains summary reports on developments in Astronomy; Chemistry; Medicine; and Veterinary information, in the form of scientific research written by the leading experts of the French scientific community.